 View pipeline details

-The following sections describe elements from the details panel:
+The following sections describe the panel header for:

 The details panel header provides information about the pipeline and the task that invoked it: